REMOVAL IN HOT SPRINGS

 Wisdom tooth removal is performed on an outpatient basis so you can go home the same day.

-Dr. Porter creates an incision in the gums to access the wisdom tooth and supporting bone.
-He may separate the tooth into sections to make it easier to remove.
-After removing the tooth, Dr. Porter also removes any remaining debris from the tooth or bone and cleans the extraction site.
-To complete the procedure, he sutures or stitches the incision closed.
+An incision is created in the gums to access the wisdom tooth and supporting bone.
+The tooth may be separated into sections to make it easier to remove.
+After removing the tooth, Porter Dental Health Clinic also removes any remaining debris from the tooth or bone and cleans the extraction site.
+To complete the procedure, the incision is sutured or stitched closed.
 Gauze is placed over the extraction site to help control the bleeding.

 Tooth Extraction Recovery

-Dr. Porter and our team provide complete aftercare instructions including guidelines for managing pain, bleeding, swelling, bruising and any other aftereffects.
+Porter Dental Health Clinic provides complete aftercare instructions including guidelines for managing pain, bleeding, swelling, bruising and any other aftereffects.
 You can resume most of your normal activities the day after treatment, as long as you avoid any strenuous activities for approximately one week.
 You should eat a soft-foods-only diet for about 24 hours after your procedure.